mpdf/mpdf.github.io/fonts-languages/arabic-rtl-text-v5-x.md

 div.right { direction: rtl; }
 {% endhighlight %}

-Block-level direction <i>may</i> affect text alignment, and will also influence text reversal in <acronym title="Right-to-Left document, used for Hebrew and Arabic languages">RTL</acronym> text.
+Block-level direction *may* affect text alignment, and will also influence text reversal in <acronym title="Right-to-Left document, used for Hebrew and Arabic languages">RTL</acronym> text.

 Note that margin/padding are NOT reversed by direction i.e. left-margin will still be left-margin in <acronym title="Right-to-Left document, used for Hebrew and Arabic languages">RTL</acronym> state.